SizunJiangLab/A-python-pipeline-to-run-RAPID/README.md

 ## File preparations
 Set up the `Matlab` and `Python` environment for running `RAPID` and `tifffile` before running this pipeline.

 Put your raw high-plex images and files (experiment.json, channelNames.txt, exposure_times.txt) describing experimental details in a same folder.
+If you use "/" when you name the channels in your run, open the

 Particularly, the structure of the folder as well as the naming of the subfolders and images should be exactly like this:
 * cyc001_reg001